-The Mastiff, also known as the English Mastiff, is a gorgeous gentle giant.
-His breed has experienced quite a turbulent history, and he is one of the oldest dog breeds around.
-Not only were they used as entertainment in cruel blood sports against other immense beasts, but they were also used in battle against mankind.
-During their travels they mated with local dogs, and it is believed that he is the forefather of the Saint Bernard, Rottweiler, Dogue de Bordeaux amongst many others.
-He first came to America after World War II, and ever since then his popularity has soared.
-In 2019, the American Kennel Club ranked him as the 29thmost popular dog breed in America.
+The Mastiff, also known as the English Mastiff, is a gorgeous, gentle giant.
+His breed has experienced quite a turbulent history, and is one of the oldest dog breeds around.
+Not only were they used as entertainment in cruel blood sports against other immense beasts, but they were also used in battles against mankind.
+During their travels, they mated with local dogs and are believed to be the forefather of Saint Bernard, Rottweiler, and Dogue de Bordeaux, amongst many others.
+A Mastiff mix can be a very agreeable and unforgettable pup.

 The Mastiff is described as courageous, and he makes a great watchdog.
-He is not one to be messed with, but he is rarely aggressive, and would much rather stand his ground knowing that intruders aren’t going to get past him.
-He is a well-balanced and friendly dog, who really is a gentle giant in the truest sense.
-However, he is a lazy dude who will try to convince you that climbing onto the sofa is enough exercise, but you need to get him moving everyday to get his heart pumping, so a strong-willed owner is much needed here.
-He is super affectionate and a big softy, and all of these adorable characteristics can be found in all of his mastiff mixed breed puppies.
+He is not one to be messed with, but he is rarely aggressive and would much rather stand his ground.
+He is a well-balanced and friendly dog who really is a gentle giant in the truest sense.
+However, he is a lazy dude who will try to convince you that climbing onto the sofa is enough exercise, so a strong-willed owner is much needed here.
+He is super affectionate and a big softy.

 - Mastiff Mixed Breeds